sp9k/monster/docs/tutorial.md

 ## Main

 This project will span multiple files, but when assembling directly into memory, Monster begins with the active source file.
-For us, that will be a `main.s` file.
+For us, that will be a `MAIN.S` file.
 All other files will be _included_ from this one (more on that when we get to it).

 If you still have buffers open from your past work, close them with {c64-keys}`C= + Q` until only one remains.
 Press {c64-key}`F3` to